En-Former/EnFormer/README.md

 # Deep Ensemble Clustering for Visual Representation Learning

 ## Abstract
 Recent advances in visual representation learning have seen the rise of clustering-based vision backbones, which adopt clustering as a core paradigm for feature extraction.
 However, existing clustering-based backbones typically rely on a single clustering algorithm, whose inherent inductive bias limits their representational capacity.
 To address this, we propose EnFormer, which embeds ensemble clustering as a core component of feature extraction.
-EnFormer structures feature extraction around two steps: (\textbf{i}) Ensemble Generation, where several differentiable base clustering methods are introduced to capture diverse semantic structures; and (\textbf{ii}) Consensus Aggregation, which employs a differentiable mechanism to fuse the results of all base clusterings to reconstruct refined visual features.
+EnFormer structures feature extraction around two steps: (i) Ensemble Generation, where several differentiable base clustering methods are introduced to capture diverse semantic structures; and (ii) Consensus Aggregation, which employs a differentiable mechanism to fuse the results of all base clusterings to reconstruct refined visual features.
 Extensive experiments show that EnFormer consistently outperforms existing clustering-based backbones across core vision tasks, with higher performance and significantly improved throughput.

 ## Results and Pre-trained/Fine-tuned Models